GovReady/govready-q/docs/source/configure_db.md

     chmod 600 /var/lib/pgsql/data/server.{key,crt}
     chown postgres.postgres /var/lib/pgsql/data/server.{key,crt}

-Copy the certificate to the web server so that the web server can make trusted connections to the database server:
+Copy the certificate to the webapp server so that the webapp server can make trusted connections to the database server:

     cat /var/lib/pgsql/data/server.crt
-    # place on web server at /home/govready-q/pgsql.crt
+    # place on webapp server at /home/govready-q/pgsql.crt

 Then restart the database: